mansont/PeTRA/README.md

 # PeTRA
-A framework for processing and mining hetegeneous and multisource educational data
+A framework to process and model multimodal data